Online Accounts and MakeCode

 Can I use my school or work account?

-If your school or employer’s email system is managed by Microsoft or Google, then generally it should work in MakeCode subject to restrictions put in place by your IT department.
+Yes.
+If your school or employer’s email system is managed by Microsoft, Google or Clever, then it will work in MakeCode subject to restrictions put in place by your IT department.

 When I sign in, what information does MakeCode collect about me?